OLIMEX/DIY-LAPTOP/doc/web/hw_assembly.md

 This is the main board and you should handle it very carefully.
 Do not bend it, do not drop it, etc.
-This board is very sensitive to static electricity.
+This board is very sensitive to static electricity; a grounding strap is recommended for use during handling.

-It’s a bit tricky to put it in the correct position as you have to slide it right so the connectors enter properly in the side openings.
+It is a bit tricky to place the mainboard in the correct position as you must slide it in a way that the connectors enter properly in the plastic body side openings.
 If you succeed you will see all the PCB support nuts from the keyboard body pass exactly through the openings of the PCB.
-You need to use just two M2 x 3 screws to attach it:
+You need to use two **M2 x 3** screws to attach it:

 ![TERES-PCB1-A64 3](../images/TERES-I/hardware/081.jpg)

-Again, make sure that he side connectors are properly aligned:
+Again, ensure that the side connectors are properly aligned:

 ![Keyboard left](../images/TERES-I/hardware/082.jpg)

+## Cabling

 Now connect **TERES-PCB2-IO** with **TERES-PCB1-A64**.
 For this purpose, use the Flat Cable **TERES-027-FPC-IO-Main**.